joknarf/ssh-para/README.md

 # Tips

 * if you are using ssh ProxyJump server to reach hosts, you may need to tweak the sshd MaxStartups setting on the ssh Proxy server with high parallelism
-  * when ssh-para starts, a delay of 0.3 seconds is applied between threads starting ssh jobs to avoid flooding.
+  * when ssh-para starts, a delay of 0.3 seconds is applied between threads starting ssh jobs to avoid flooding, (can be tweaked with -D <delay>)
 * if you are using remote connexion to launch the ssh-para, use `screen` to launch ssh-para, as if you lose your connection, ssh-para will be still running and you can re-attach to `screen` to continue follow-up.
 * Be very carefull when launching massive commands on servers...
 Always first test on non production.